jasonmoo/tt/README.md

 calculate the difference, intersection, or union on large newline delimited files

-tt uses maps and optionally scalable bloom filters to quickly test the existence of a member in a set.  bloom filters provide a way to process files larger than the available memory on a machine with a performance penalty.  so we default to maps unless `-blooms` is greater than 0.
+tt uses maps and optionally scalable bloom filters to quickly test the existence of a member in a set.  bloom filters provide a way to process files larger than the memory consumed by the map implementation.

 ##Usage:

 	./tt

-	Usage: tt -[i,d,u] [-blooms N] file1 file2[ file3..]
+	Usage: tt -[i,d,u] [-trim] [-match "regex"] [-capture "regex"] [-large [-estimated_lines N]] file1 file2[ file3..]
-	  -blooms=0: number of bloom filters to use (lossy/false positives) -u=false: calculate the union
+		-buffer_size=1048576: buffered io chunk size
+		-capture="": only process captured data
 		-d=false: calculate the difference
+		-devnull=false: do not output tokens, just counts -estimated_lines=0: estimate used to size bloom filters (set this to avoid prescan) -i=false: calculate the intersection
+		-large=false: use bloom filters for large data size (may be lossy) -match="": only process matching lines
+		-trim=false: trim each line
-	  -i=false: calculate the intersection
+		-u=false: calculate the union

 ## Example